Sakalya100/Sakalya100/README.md

 # About myself

-A passionate individual who loves playing with data, demitsifying data secrets and modelling ML applications to predict whats data.I am a developer and table tennis player and sppedcuber by passion, an engineer by profession and a photographer by interest.
+A passionate individual who loves playing with data, demystifying data secrets and modelling ML applications to predict data.
+I am a developer, table tennis player and speedcuber by passion, an engineer by profession and a photographer by interest.

-My motto of being determined towards the software world and its development for the betterment of the standard of living of society encouraged me to take up engineering as a profession.
+My motto is being determined towards the software world and its development for the betterment of the standard of living of society encouraged me to take up engineering as a profession.

 # My Stats